davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-add-attention-mechanism.md

 Is this related to the attention in transformer models?
 I'd say all of this is related to attention, in that sense that you are "focusing" your attention on a narrower set of inputs that you normally would (see "Focused attention" in `!w Attention`).
 Or are you merely thinking about how to save time on actions you do repeatedly when you dig into these topics?
+I'd say this is an example of narrow-focus.md, nothing more.